Tommertom/stopbilling-firebase/README.md

 A Firebase Cloud Function that automatically disables billing for your Google Cloud Platform project when spending exceeds a specified threshold.
 This helps prevent unexpected charges by automatically unlinking your billing account when costs reach your defined limit.

+If you don't want to code it yourself - try a firebase extension like [Auto Stop Services](https://extensions.dev/extensions/kurtweston/functions-auto-stop-billing)? - I haven't tried it myself.

 ## 🚨 Important Warning

 **This function will completely disable billing for your project, which will shut down all billable services, but not necessarily deletes data.**